kiwibrowser/src.next/README.md

   - Use workflow "Chromium: Import" to add a new file to be replicated.
   - Use workflow "Chromium: Update files from upstream" to update the replica.

+Except with the "Any branch" workflows, you don't need to pick the correct branch, the workflow does it for you.

 ## Resolving issues

 If you need to add or remove commits where you have done mistake, `git rebase -i 3eb71bb7cae580107938f6394513462e67033f8a --committer-date-is-author-date`